-In a few days, my four-year-old will head to transitional kindergarten.
+In a few days, my son will head to transitional kindergarten.
 He’ll face new friends, new teachers, a new schedule and a new campus.
-The experience is a bit daunting—for both parent and kid.
+The experience is a bit daunting—for both parent and child.

 We can do plenty to prepare for kindergarten.
-We can change our daily habits to preparing them for what to expect.
-We can show that kindergarten can be an exciting and seamless transition.
+We can change our daily habits to mimic what to expect and show that kindergarten can be an exciting and seamless transition.
 These tips apply to both those who’ve been in preschool and those who haven’t.

 When our son was entering preschool, I brought him for a meet and greet with his new teacher and classmates.
 Several weeks later, my husband took him for a one-day orientation.
 They spent time with the other kids in the class while my husband sat nearby.